Podcast Interview with Biographer Diane Fujino:

 and author of Heartbeat of Struggle: The Revolutionary Life of Yuri Kochiyama.
 The

-podcast series is currently in production and scheduled to premiere
+podcast series is currently in production and Part 1 is available here.

 Learn more about this story in the book summary below: